0x-pranay/waiig/Readme.md

   2. Botton-up parsing

 - We are going to write recursive descent parser.
 Its a top down operator precedence parser, somtimes called "Pratt parser", after its inventor Vaughan Pratt.

+#### Recursive-descent parsing
+- `parseProgram` is the entry point and it constructs the root node of the AST (newProgramASTNode())
+- It then builds the child nodes, the statements by calling other function which known which AST node to construct based on current token.
+- These other functions call each other again, recursiverly.